r-a-j/Social-Scope/README.md

 6. **Visualization:** 📊 Create engaging visualizations to present insights.
 7. **Deployment:** 🚀 Deploy models and visualizations in a user-friendly interface.

-💰 **Revenue Generation Ideas:**

-- **Subscription Service:** 💼 Offer insights and analytics on a subscription basis.
-- **Consulting Services:** 📋 Provide personalized consulting based on data insights.
-- **Advertising:** 📣 Partner with brands for targeted advertising.
-- **Data Licensing:** 💳 Sell anonymized data to third-party companies.
-- **Premium Features:** 🌟 Offer advanced analytics as part of a premium package.
-- **Training Workshops:** 🎓 Conduct workshops on Instagram data analysis.
-- **Sponsored Content:** 🤝 Collaborate with influencers for sponsored posts.

 ### Installing development requirements
 ---